If you’re looking into starting a blog or a website, I’m sure WordPress has come up in your research. But do you

 WordPress.org is the way to go if you want to be a legit blogger.
 By investing money into your blog, you’ll treat it like a business rather than a hobby.
 You’ll give yourself more options and set yourself up for success.

 If you have a few bucks, you’re better off going the self-hosted route from the start.
-SiteGround makes it super affordable starting at just $3.95/month.
-That’s cheaper than WordPress.com’s paid plans starting at $4/month and will give you way more options.
+SiteGround makes it affordable starting at just $6.99/month.
+That’s not much more than WordPress.com’s paid plans starting at $4/month and will give you way more options.

 In fact, if you want to monetize your site, the cheapest option to do that with WordPress.com is the Premium plan at $8/month.
 And if you want to be able to use any available theme or plugin with WordPress.com, you’d have to upgrade to the Business Plan at $25/month.

 Those options don’t even include e-commerce though.
 If you want an e-commerce site to sell things online, you would need WordPress.com’s E-Commerce plan for $45/month.
 Yikes!
 That’s really starting to add up!

 Why choose one of WordPress.com’s paid plans when you can host your own website with SiteGround and have all those options available starting at just $6.99/month?!
-That’s less than $50 for a year’s worth of hosting!
+That’s less than $84 for your first year’s worth of hosting!

 It’s worth it to invest the minimal cost upfront to have full control over your blog/website.
 Plus, paying a small amount upfront is worth it to avoid the hassle of having to move your site later when you’re ready to take it to the next level.